Multi-Cluster / Long Term Storage

 Step 2: Create object-store secret

-The final step prior to installation is to create a secret with the yaml file generated in the previous step:
+Create a secret with the .yaml file generated in the previous step:

 kubectl create secret generic kubecost-thanos -n kubecost --from-file=./object-store.yaml

 Step 3: Unique Cluster ID

 Each cluster needs to be labelled with a unique Cluster ID, which is done in two places.

 kubecostProductConfigs: clusterName: kubecostProductConfigs_clusterName prometheus: server: global: external_labels: cluster_id: kubecostProductConfigs_clusterName